How Can Small Businesses Use AI? 8 Tested Uses

 AI is the fastest cost-cutter available to a small business right now.
 Not because it replaces people, but because it eats the slow, repetitive work that has nothing to do with why you started the business.
 Most owners we have seen recover 5 to 10 hours a week within a month of starting.

 Just do not over-buy.
 Three tools used well will beat ten tools used occasionally.
-If you have not yet, start with our guide on ChatGPT for business owners — it is the single tool that covers the broadest set of use cases for the smallest learning curve.
+If you have not yet, start with our practical guide to ChatGPT in a small business — it is the single tool that covers the broadest set of use cases for the smallest learning curve.
+And if you are still in the planning stage and have not yet written your business plan, write a business plan with ChatGPT in 3 hours compresses what used to take 3 weeks.
+For the complete tested stack tiered by revenue, see our tested AI tools stack for solopreneurs — the hub article that ties every workflow on this site into one budget-sized stack.